 gh pr create

 - Note that the maintainer (an informatics staff) will have to approve the pull request, as this repo is owned by the informatics organization.
-So the below is for demonstration purposes only
+So the below two lines is for reference if you have your own repo.

 gh pr checkout PRNUMBER